husamsaleh/husamsaleh/README.md

 ## Introduction

-Welcome to the repository for one of my first websites, which also serves as my portfolio.
+Welcome to the git repository for one of my first websites, which also serves as my portfolio.
 This website was constructed using HTML, CSS, and JavaScript.

 ### Project Background